UrkelX/README_Generator/README.md

 ## Contributions
 Thank you for the support from my TAs, intructor, and claqssmates.
 I am looking to link the licenses in the README and add additional features that would cover all necessary elements of a README.
+Also would like to add logic to better support the user.

 ## Tests